 We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 The Sprint and T-Mobile merger is complete (RIP, Sprint) so we've updated our picks to reflect this!
 You can read our T-Mobile review to learn what we think of T-Mobile, post-merger.

 Family plans have several big advantages over traditional cell phone plans: they can save you money, give you perks, and help you control what your kids are doing.
 In this article we’ll tell you everything you need to know about the four best family plans on the market.

-The best-performing plan that will please the whole family is T-Mobile’s Magenta Plus plan.
+The best-performing plan that will please the whole family is T-Mobile’s Magenta MAX plan.